PHOTOGRAPHY EQUIPMENT

 As a full-time pro for over 30 years, the gear I take on assignment depends on what is needed.
 Contrary to what it might look like, I prefer to work with the minimum amount of equipment.

-Canon 5DS-R body or Canon 5D Mk IV body
+Canon 5DS-R body and Canon 5D Mk IV body

-Canon R5 bodies X 2 with adapters and spare batteries
+Canon R5 mirrorless bodies (2) with adapters and spare batteries

 Canon 16-35mm f/4 IS EF lens